QubesOS/qubes-doc/developer/general/usability-ux.md

 Always strive to keep things consistent in the interfaces as well as documentation and other materials.

-- Use `Disposable Qube` at all times as it meets other criteria as well.
+- Use `Disposable PedOS VM` at all times as it meets other criteria as well.

 By using the same term throughout an interface, a user can create a mental model and relationship with that term allowing them to feel empowered.